-We’ve all heard, “don’t drink the water” or “there’s a boil water advisory in effect” at some point in our lives.
+We’ve all heard, “don’t drink the water,” or, “there’s a boil water advisory in effect,” at some point in our lives.
 Been there, done that, not fun.
-It’s astounding how we can so easily take something for granted until we no longer have access to it.
-Tap water contamination is no joke; when a “boil water advisory” goes into effect, your local authorities are telling you the tap water may not be safe to drink, brush your teeth with, or even bathe in.
-We did a little research to give you the necessary information you should have, for the next time you’re faced with a boil water alert.
+It’s astounding how we can so easily take safe drinking water for granted until we no longer have access to it.
+That being said, tap water contamination is no joke.
+When a “boil water advisory” goes into effect, your local authorities are telling you the tap water may not be safe to use.
+Here’s what you need to know the next time you’re faced with a boil water alert.

-When a water treatment facility has been compromised, whether due to a power outage, inclement weather, loss of pressure in its water distribution system, water line break, or some other cause, the entire treatment facility’s system could be compromised, and it could lead to your water provider issuing a boil water advisory.
+Water treatment facilities can be compromised due to a variety of things: power outages, inclement weather, loss of pressure in its water distribution system, water line breaks, and others.
+That means the entire treatment facility’s system needs to be pumped, leading to your water provider issuing a boil water advisory.

-While it’s best to use bottled water during an advisory, if that is not an option, boiling your tap water should kill pathogenic bacteria, viruses, and protozoa, making it safe to use.
+While it’s best to use purified water during an advisory, if that is not an option, boiling your tap water should kill pathogenic bacteria, viruses and protozoa, making it safer to ingest.
 Here are some tips from the EPA:

 - Fill a container with tap water and let it settle

 - Filter it through a clean cloth or paper/coffee filter into a pot